 Equipment: While some DJs own and can bring their own equipment, sometimes the venue will require that you use their equipment or the DJ may not have everything he or she needs to offer you all of the services you would like such as a fog machine or perhaps a lapel microphone instead of a handheld.
 Perhaps you would like extra speakers for those guests that are in the back of the room.
 All of these items can cost a little more, especially if your DJ doesn’t already own them.

 Special Requests: Do you need a bilingual DJ?
 Or maybe you’d like him or her to coordinate with your Master of Ceremonies instead of doing those jobs themselves.
 What about the songs you want to play during your event?
 Does the DJ own those songs?
-While DJs have a wide library of popular songs and can coordinate easily with you on various things, sometimes they have a set of skills that may be difficult to find in certain locations, making them more popular or pricier or they may not have every song on your list and will have to buy that music in order to use it.
+While DJs have a wide library of popular songs and can coordinate easily with you on various things, sometimes they have a set of skills that may be difficult to find in certain locations, making them more popular or pricier or they may not have every song on your list and will have to buy that music to use it.
 Things like this are not always expected and can also change the cost of using a DJ.

-Run Over Time: Did you know about runover?
+Run Over Time: Did you know about runovers?
 Most DJs charge by the hour or X amount for certain time frames, such as 4 hours, and then charge more for every hour after that time.
 This can most definitely cause prices to change and while it might not seem like it now, with a perfectly aligned schedule for the event, you never know what will happen on your big day.
-What if your cute nephew Nick wants to sing a special song that no one expected to hear and follow it up with special tap dance for you and your new life partner or the birthday girl/boy?
+What if your cute nephew Nick wants to sing a special song that no one expected to hear and follow it up with a special tap dance for you and your new life partner or the birthday girl/boy?
 While things like this are certainly cute and memorable and no one would ever want to move him off center stage, it takes away time from other things on the schedule, which can add up quickly.
 Luckily, we are unlimited-time DJs which means we keep the party going as long as your guests are on the dance floor.

 Wedding Date: You may not have thought about it, but your wedding date can affect the price and cost of a DJ.
 Want to get married on 2/2/22?
 What about July 4th?
 Thinking of having a beautiful fall event?
 Popular dates, or affinity dates, are going to cause the price to go up because DJs will be more in demand on those dates, and in some cases, the price can (and almost certainly will) change if you don’t book the date out far enough in advance.
 So if you’re eyeing one of those “special” dates, be sure to go ahead and book someone now, so you don’t lose out!